 - Kindergarten by county (County level vaccine coverage data for public and independent students entering kindergarten.)

 - View trends in kindergarten non-medical exemption and provisional admittance coverage.

 - By school (This spreadsheet is organized by school name but may be ordered differently (e.g., by supervisory union, highest to lowest percentage, etc.) by first clicking on the button, and then sorted using the arrows at the top of each column.)

 Historical School-Level Data

 Vermont's Immunization Rule sets minimum vaccination requirements for attendance at colleges to protect students, staff and visitors against vaccine-preventable diseases.

-Statewide data submitted for the fall semester of 2017 show that overall 95.6% of college students are fully vaccinated, with over 97% meeting the requirement for two doses of measles, mumps and rubella (MMR) vaccine.
+Statewide data submitted for the fall semester of 2018 show that overall 95.9% of college students are fully vaccinated with over 98% meeting the requirement for two doses of measles, mumps and rubella (MMR) vaccine.

 View the Data

 2016 National Immunization Survey Results, 2016